 Emergency Cancellation Policy

-A credit for a future stay in the same home, of equal value, to be redeemed by April 30th, 2021.
+A credit for a future stay in the same home, of equal value, to be redeemed within one year of your original arrival date.

 Guests are responsible for any difference in rates.*

 An immediate 50% refund with the option to re-book at a later date with a 5% re-booking discount.

 * If you are a guest who has paid in full and you choose option #1, all funds will be held in our client trust account.